trasba/moonraker_logger/README.md

 ## Features

 * **⚙️ Fully Automated:** Runs in the background and requires no manual intervention after initial setup.
-* **🔌 Real-Time Trigger:** Detects when a `BED_MESH_CALIBRATE` command completes and immediately fetches the new probe and mesh data.
+* **🔌 Reliable Trigger-Based Sync:** Detects when a `BED_MESH_CALIBRATE` command completes and immediately triggers a full refresh of both probe and bed mesh data.
+* **🔄 Resilient Auto-Reconnect:** If the connection to the printer is lost (e.g., printer is turned off), the service will automatically try to reconnect at a configurable interval without crashing.
-* **⏰ Periodic Sync:** Includes a configurable fallback timer (e.g., every 6 hours) to sync data, ensuring no new information is missed.
+* **⏰ Periodic Sync:** Includes a configurable fallback timer (e.g., every 6 hours) to sync data, ensuring no information is missed.
-* **🧠 Smart Duplicate Handling:** Prevents duplicate entries by checking timestamps for probe points and the entire data matrix for bed meshes.
+* **🧠 Smart Duplicate Handling:** Prevents redundant entries by checking timestamps for probe points and the entire data matrix for bed meshes.
 * **💾 Persistent Storage:** Saves all collected data into clean, human-readable JSON files.
-* **🐳 Dockerized:** The entire application is containerized for easy, cross-platform deployment and dependency management.
+* **🐳 Dockerized:** The entire application is containerized for easy, cross-platform deployment, dependency management, and timezone synchronization with the host.
+* **📝 Timestamped Logging:** All actions are logged to the Docker console with timestamps for easy monitoring and debugging.
-* **🔧 Configurable:** All parameters (host IP, file paths, sync interval) are managed via a simple `.env` file.
+* **🔧 Configurable:** All parameters (host IP, file paths, sync intervals) are managed via a simple `.env` file.

 ***